Dr. Chacko Featured on the Cover of

 Atlanta's Top Doctor Magazine

-Oral Immunotherapy Treatment Atlanta GA
+Atlanta’s Oral Immunotherapy Treatment Center

-Until recently, avoiding an allergenic food was the only practical option for patients with food allergy like Peanut allergies.
+Until recently, avoiding an allergenic food was the only practical option for patients with a food allergy like Peanut allergies.
 However, even the most careful patients with food allergies feared reactions caused by eating contaminated or mislabeled food.
 Now, scientists have devised a treatment that can enable patients to eat the food they’re allergic to without fear of a reaction.
 It’s called “oral immunotherapy” or “oral desensitization”.

 In oral immunotherapy, the patient, with their doctor’s help, basically “teaches” their immune system to tolerate a food it over-reacts to.
 They eat the food in small but increasing amounts to re-introduce it to their system without causing a reaction.